johnbeve/PHI-696/Project 4/SPARQL-JV.md

 ```

 **Problem 7-4.**
 - A tour guide in western Michigan wants to create a new lighthouses tour, based on lighthouses that provide support for boats on Lake Michigan, but from Michigan's side and only on the lower peninsula.
+Group by county, and order alphabetically by county.
 - Lighthouses overlooking Lake Michigan, located in Michigan’s Lower Peninsula.
 ```
 PREFIX touronto: <https://americathebeautiful.com/tours/ontology/>

-SELECT ?facility
+SELECT ?facility ?county
 WHERE {
 	?facility rdf:type touronot:Lighthouse ;
 		touronto:located_in touronto:LowerPeninsulaMichigan ;
+		touronto:located_in ?county ;
 		touronto:nearby_location touronto:LakeMichigan .
+	GROUP BY ?county
+	ORDER BY ASC(?county)
 }
 ```

 **Problem 7-5.**
 - The National Park and Recreation Department is concerned about recent adverse changes in natural habitat for the ruby-throated thrush.
 Find all parks that may be affected by these conservation efforts.
+Group the results by state, and then display them in alphabetical order by county.
 - Return all parks that are the natural habits of ruby-throated thrush.
 ```
 PREFIX ro: <http://purl.obolibrary.org/obo/ro.owl>
 PREFIX touronto: <https://americathebeautiful.com/tours/ontology/>

-SELECT ?park
+SELECT ?park ?county ?state
 WHERE {
-      ?park ro:located_in bfo:site ;
+	?park ro:located_in ?site ;
-      bfo:site touronto:contains_habitat touronto:naturalHabitat ;
+		ro:located_in ?county ;
+		ro:located_in ?state .
+	?site touronto:contains_habitat ?naturalHabitat .
-      touronto:naturalHabitat touronto:habitat_of zoo:rubyThroatedThrush .
+	?naturalHabitat touronto:habitat_of zoo:rubyThroatedThrush .
+	GROUP BY ?state
+	ORDER BY ASC(?county)
 }
 ```

 **Problem 7-6.**
 - Find all cameras manufacturerd by Fujifilm (ontocam:manufacturer), released in the year 2020, and has a bluetooth connection function.
+Return only the first 25.
 - Return camera name (ontocam:productName), model number (ontocam:modelValue), release date (ontocam:releaseDate).
 ```
 PREFIX ontocam: <https://aperturescience.org/onto/>